Brussels Airlines' last Airbus A330-200 on the way to Twente Airport, The Netherlands, to be dismantled - Aviation24.be

 Its fate is similar to that of its sister aircraft OO-SFY, which flew to Twente in August 2019.

 OO-SFZ was the last Airbus A330-200 still active with Brussels Airlines, although it had been grounded for months due to the coronavirus crisis.
 It arrived in Brussels on 19 March 2012 in full livery, coming from sister company SWISS.
+It was first delivered on 11 December 1998 to Swissair.

 Brussels Airlines’ long-haul fleet is now exclusively composed of Airbus A330-300s.